atomisthq/docs/docs/automations/commands.md

 Fields decorated with @Secret are populated by Atomist before calling the `handle` method.
 They're never printed to the log or stored to disk outside Vault.

-When I invoke a command like `@atomist create issue title="Do another thing"`, I want that issue to show up in GitHub created by me.
+Ideally, when a user invokes a command like `@atomist create issue`, that issue should show up in GitHub created by that user.
 Built-in commands like this one receive a token collected from the invoking user.

 Currently the only secret available to automation clients is a GitHub token.
-Currently custom automation clients will always receive the GitHub token they configured, so all GitHub API calls will be performed by the automator.
+Custom automation clients always receive the GitHub token they configured, so all GitHub API calls will be performed on behalf of the automator.
 Please [tell us](https://atomist.zendesk.com) when this gets in your way.

-When I first invoke `create issue`, Atomist notices the scopes required by that automation
+When you first invoke `create issue`, Atomist notices the scopes required by that automation
 (it's
 [repo scope](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/about-scopes-for-oauth-apps/).
-It recognizes that I haven't authorized it for that scope, and prompts me to authorize with GitHub right then.
-It'll remember that token for any future automations that require the same scope.
+It recognizes that it hasn't been authorized for that scope, and prompts the user to authorize with GitHub before proceeding.
+Atomist remembers that token for any future automations that require the same scope.

 In a command handler, to get access to a GitHub token with